umasankarpusapati/android-interview/README.md

     1. Use view_support_hero_item.xml as a baseline to create Warrior layout

-    2. The Tank layout's hero_name textView should have a background color of #800000
+    2. The Warrior layout's hero_name textView should have a background color of #800000

 3. Clicking on a Hero in the Hero tab should take the user to the Hero details